oxwazz/github_contributions_widget/README.md

 > with [probablykasper/readme-template-action](https://github.com/probablykasper/readme-template-action),
 > you can [see the example](https://github.com/oxwazz/oxwazz) in my repository.

+## Contributing

+🎈 Thanks for your help improving the project!
+We are so happy to have you!
+We have a [contributing guide](./CONTRIBUTING.md) to help you get involved in the project.

 ## License

 [MIT](./LICENSE) License © 2024-PRESENT [Muhammad Rahmahalim](https://github.com/oxwazz)